ttscoff/hookapp/README.md

     COMMANDS
-        clip       - Copy Hook URL for file/url to clipboard clone, cp  - Clone all hooks from one file or url onto another help       - Shows a list of commands or help for one command link, ln   - Create bidirectional hooks between two or more files/urls list, ls   - List hooks on a file or url
+        clip       - Copy Hook URL for file/url to clipboard clone, cp  - Clone all hooks from one file or url onto another from       - Get a Hook URL for the frontmost window of an app help       - Shows a list of commands or help for one command link, ln   - Create bidirectional hooks between two or more files/urls list, ls   - List hooks on a file or url